 What you don't want is someone else to see your invention, try to patent your product and prevent you from selling it.

 What would be worse still is if that person licensed that patent and the parties made money from your work while keeping you out of the marketplace.
 These scenarios can happen and can be challenging to overcome.

 Get your ideas protected!

 This project produced unique challenges and hurdles that required growth in areas that few designers consider.
-Production, patents, advertising, and competitor ethics are all areas that are required to make a product successful.
+Production, patents, advertising, and competitor ethics are all areas that you are required to know make a product successful.
 There is much more to product design than drawings and prototypes when bringing a product to market.

 It also gave insight into business practices and decision making when I was invited to Lodge Manufacturing to discuss my innovation in May 2018.